 Calculation of Mortgage Loan Interest Rate.
-We will adjust the interest rate on each mortgage loan on each rate change date, subject to the interest rate limits described in "-Mortgage Loan Interest Rate Limits," to equal:
+We will adjust the interest rate on each mortgage loan on each rate change date to equal:

-- (i) the latest index value available as of a specified date that precedes the related rate change date by the lookback period as disclosed on Annex A, plus - (ii) a specified percentage amount (the "mortgage margin") that was set when the loan was originated and as disclosed on Annex A.
+- (i) the latest index value available as of a specified date that precedes the related rate change date by the lookback period as disclosed on Annex A, plus - (ii) a specified percentage amount (the "mortgage margin") that was set when the loan was originated and disclosed on Annex A.

-The rounding method used in adjusting the interest rate is disclosed as "Note Rate Rounding Methodology" on Annex A
+The rounding method used in adjusting the interest rate is disclosed as "Note Rate Rounding Methodology" on Annex A.